 Although the medical service does not run any specialist institutes, it employs a number of physicians with special training in Aviation or Diving/Marine Medicine to cater for the special needs of the corresponding branches of the armed forces.

 Number of Medical Service Personnel

 (permanent; a number of qualified nurses seconded from civilian hospitals on an ad-hoc basis)

 The treatment chain for wounded soldiers is as follows:

 The equipment supplied at each MTF (Role 1-3) is in the form of standard packages, the content of which is dictated by requirements of their mission.

 The medical service has a very limited tactical Air MedEvac capability, exploiting the potentials of multi-purpose helicopters with appropriate medical equipment.
 This capability has been upgraded, following the acquisition of AW139 helicopters equipped with Aerolite Self-Contained EMS kits, which can hold up to 3 lying patients and serve a dual Search and Rescue and Air Medevac role.
 This service operates 24/7, on a half an hour readiness.
 There is lack on any strategic Air MedEvac Capability.

 Experience of active deployments

-Cyprus military medical service includes a medical contingent which has been committed to provide part of the medical support for a multinational European Union Battle Group (HELBROC).
+Cyprus military medical service includes a medical contingent which has been committed to providing part of the medical support for a multinational European Union Battle Group (HELBROC).
 Although it has been appropriately trained and has participated in multinational training exercises with Greece, Bulgaria, Romania and Ukraine, it has not as yet been actively deployed for a mission.
-At the same time, we have been actively and consistently involved in the activities of European Defence Agency (EDA) specialized medical groups (Project Team Medical – PT Medical) and 2 Cat B projects addressing issues of Medical support.
+At the same time, we have been actively and consistently involved in the activities of the European Defence Agency (EDA) specialized medical groups (Project Team Medical – PT Medical) and 2 Cat B projects addressing issues of Medical support.

 Medical and nursing staffs are trained ab initio, in either civilian universities (local or overseas) or military medical/nursing schools in Greece.
 Continuous professional development opportunities are offered in the form of periodic lectures and seminars as well as attendance of national and international conferences and training courses.